microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroupEndpoint.md

 # Update-MgGroupEndpoint

 ## SYNOPSIS
-Update the navigation property endpoints in groups
+Endpoints for the group.
+Read-only.
+Nullable.

 ## SYNTAX